Blotch3D/Blotch3D/README.md

 Bare-bones examples are provided that show how with just a few lines of code you can...

--   Load standard 3D model file types as "sprites", and display and move thousands of them in 3D at high frame rates.
+-   Load standard 3D model file types as "sprites" and display and move thousands of them in 3D at high frame rates.

 -   Programmatically create a wide variety of sprite shapes.